Melanin08/da6401_assignment_2/README.md

 - IoU scores

 Failure Case:
-Images with occlusion, multiple objects, or complex backgrounds led to low IoU despite high confidence.
+Images with multiple objects, or complex backgrounds lead to low IoU even when confidence is high.

 ---